-- 28.7 Participating in and scheduling of election conference: An election conference is held with the parties as soon as possible after the region notifies the parties of the petition, allows sufficient time for their response or intervention, receives the information requested from the activity and completes the final check of the petitioner's and/or intervenor's showing of interest.
+- 28.7 Participating in and scheduling of election conference: An election conference is held with the parties as soon as possible after the region notifies the parties of the - -16 Office of the General Counsel Representation Case Handling Manual petition, allows sufficient time for their response or intervention, receives the information requested from the activity and completes the final check of the petitioner's and/or intervenor's showing of interest.
 It is not necessary to wait for the expiration of the posting period.

 The agent participates in the conference whether it is held onsite or via teleconference.
-The agent's duties include: - establishing the purpose and goals of the meeting; - b. preparing an agenda checklist prior to the meeting or teleconference to ensure all election procedures are discussed; - c. providing instructions and information about election agreements, elections, and election procedures; - d. offering suggestions to resolve any differences in procedural matters; - e. discussing issues related to eligibility and unit disputes; - f. narrowing and resolving all underlying representation issues; and, if possible - g. consummating an election agreement.
+The agent's duties include:

+- a. establishing the purpose and goals of the meeting; - b. preparing an agenda checklist prior to the meeting or teleconference to ensure all election procedures are discussed; - c. providing instructions and information about election agreements, elections, and election procedures; - d. offering suggestions to resolve any differences in procedural matters; - e. discussing issues related to eligibility and unit disputes; - f. narrowing and resolving all underlying representation issues; and, if possible - g. consummating an election agreement.